 B.B.
 King / Lucille

 How Dennis Chandler Helped Make Happen The B.B.
-King/ Lucille Production Line Model
+King/ Lucille Signature Production Line Model

 A Few Good Years In Camelot or Working In Your Favorite Guitar’s Company

-WHEN… We go back to the late 70′s and early ’80s.
+WHEN… The late 70′s and early ’80s.
 That’s when Dennis was able to marry his love of music with his business acumen at a-Camelot-of-a job at Gibson Guitar.
 He went to work in Sales and Marketing for them (or was it really for B.B.
 King aka Poppa B.B.?)

 WHO… Success for B.B. and D.C. came in a handshake from then Gibson President Bob McRann who told Dennis in 5 words, “Great idea, go do it!”
 That assignment, along with one for Dennis to, “also get B.B.King signed as an endorsee for their Lab amp line”, came about in a very unusual setting.
 It was while deep sea fishing, amid sharks, 5 hours off the coast of the Panama!

-Continuing HOW… Dennis-the-salesman came to be Dennis-the-deep-sea-fisher.
-It was because he won the Gibson Sales Contest that year.
-(In fact, he set for himself the goal to win.)
 All the time he worked for Gibson he had hoped for an audience with the president (so Dennis could discuss his idea for a B.B.
-King production line model).
+King signature production line model).
 Well, top prize for him was a trip for two to the plush Contadora Island.
 Upon arriving at the Fantasy Island-like resort, Dennis learned he had won another top perk: Deep-sea fishing with the president of Gibson.
 Talk about a captured audience.
 Chances to chat freely came often, what with only 5 guests onboard, the McRanns, the Chandlers and Gibson Vice President Jim Whitehill.
 It was after they were underway, 5 hours out to sea, that Dennis began to make his case for B.B.King’s guitar, (pardon the pun).
 There, out in the middle of the ocean came Gibson President McRann’s 5 words of instruction, “Great idea, go do it!”
 Dennis finally got the go ahead to make happen what he told B.B. he would do, way back in 1965.
 (Seems to me the number 5 is a lucky one for “Lucille” and family!)

 Once back in the USA, Dennis co-coordinated the initial 5 days of endorsement/ R&D meetings.
 To Cleveland, Ohio came the following 5: Gibson Pres.
 Bob McRann, V.P.
 Bruce Bolen, Research & Development director Rendell Wall, district manager Lane Zastrow and Sid Seidenberg (B.B.’s manager).